 Jan Fuller – University Chaplain

 Chaplain Jan Fuller grew up in Beirut, Lebanon, where, by the time she was 22, she had lived through four Middle Eastern wars and had become an expert in artillery.
 She is bilingual in Arabic and English.
 She knows that respect between religions is necessary to the survival of the human race.
 As a young adult, she engaged in a long search for a spiritual home, and eventually settled in the Episcopal Church.
 Along the way she found many things to appreciate in lots of different spiritual communities.
-Jan is a certified trainer for Crucial Conversations, a way of using conflict to enhance conversation.
+Jan is a certified trainer for Crucial Conversations, a way of using conflict to enhance conversation, and a graduate of Yale Divinity School.
 She is an experienced counselor and likes to laugh.
 Jan’s son, Sam, is a student at Radford University, and she lives in Burlington with her dog, Little Bit.

-Gerry Waterman - Associate Chaplain for Catholic Life
+Gerry Waterman – Catholic Campus Minister and Associate Chaplain for Catholic Life

 Father Gerry is a member of the Franciscan Order and has been a Roman Catholic friar-priest for 30 years.
 Born and raised in New England, he has attended Catholic schools his entire life.
 Upon entrance into the Franciscan Order, he was educated in the seminaries of his community in Granby, MA, and Rensselaer, NY.
 As an extrovert and priest, Fr.
 Gerry is passionate about people!
 In his tenure as a Franciscan, he has served as Co-Director of the Pre-Novitiate Program; ministered in parishes in New York, New Jersey, Atlanta, and in his home state of Connecticut; served as Vocation Director, Mission Promoter, and Treasurer of the College-Seminary.
 As Mission Promoter, he has traveled to and enjoyed the people and cultures of Honduras, Costa Rica, and Ghana, West Africa.
 He is fond of running, tennis, painting watercolors, gardening, and reading.
 He is a former commercial winemaker and always willing to share his passion for wine with people.
 Fr.
 Gerry is an outdoors person and enjoys the ocean, the mountains, sunshine, and all of God's creation.